 from cell cultures and various Plasmodium strains.
 Clear explanation of their positive threshold and Δ. GLM analysis.

 This protocol has been validated, we added for precision: “This method was validated in an infection experiment in NMRI mice (Al-khlifeh et al., 2019).
 We considered ΔCt = -5 our limit of detection as at this limit it was possible to obtain genotyping data for all samples using independent PCR reactions (Ahmed et al., 2019; Jarquín-Díaz et al., 2019).” (line 154 orig., lines 176 ff new).
 The genotyping PCRs of Jarquín-Díaz et al., 2019 are methodologically independent.
-We do not compare this to oocyst shedding, as we have evidence from e.g. re-infection (homologous and heterologous challenge of E. ferrisi / E. falciformis), that intestinal intensity can be considerably without any oocyst shedding.
-We argue that the intensity of intestinal parasite stages is a more meaningful measure than parasite reproduction.
+We do not compare this to oocyst shedding, as we have evidence from e.g. re-infection (homologous and heterologous challenge of E. ferrisi / E. falciformis), that intestinal intensity can be high without any oocyst shedding.
+We argue that the intensity of intestinal parasite stages is a more meaningful measure than parasite reproduction (oocysts in faeces).
 See also C11.

 Specific comments on “ parasitological indexes approach”.